griffio/griffio.github.io/_posts/2016-06-12-Culture-Canaries-The-Interview-Coding-Challenge.md

 ![recapture](/public/hero-recaptcha.png)

-The code challenge as a capture, it's your job to prove you are more than just [dark matter](http://www.hanselman.com/blog/DarkMatterDevelopersTheUnseen99.aspx) of unknown provenance.
+If the code challenge is viewed as a CAPTURE, it's your job to prove you are more than just [dark matter](http://www.hanselman.com/blog/DarkMatterDevelopersTheUnseen99.aspx) of unknown provenance.

 [Some](https://triplebyte.com/manifesto) believe in a data driven process so that candidates can be algorithmically processed.